mitchellh/virtualbox/Readme.md

 Detailed documentation can be found here (TODO).

+## Supported Features

+VirtualBox has a ton of features!
+As such, this gem is incomplete.
+The following list is an up-to-date feature list:

+* Finding existing Virtual Machines (VirtualBox::VM.find)
+* Editing of most simple VM attributes.
+But no serial ports, storage controllers, etc.
+* Editing of most simple nic attributes for an existing VM.
+* Listing of all hard drives (VirtualBox::HardDrive.all)

+What is not supported, but will be soon:

+* Importing VMs from OVF
+* Hard drive cloning

 ## Contributing

 If you'd like to contribute to VirtualBox, the first step to developing is to